 It is also about capturing anything else that may grab your attention.

-When I look back at some of my old travel photos from 15 years ago when I was still shooting film, I realize that many of those photos were shot in haste.
+When I look back at some of my old travel photos from 15 years ago when I was still using film, I realize that many of those photos were taken in haste.

 Many have errors that point to the fact that I was not paying attention to some of the basic rules of travel photography.

-Some of them were shot in poor light, at the wrong time of the day.
+Some of them were taken in poor light, at the wrong time of the day.
 Some had poor composition.

 Not knowing how to improve your work or how to make the most of the little time in your hands when traveling.

 So, I curated this list of the top travel photography tips.
 Tips that would have made a difference to my photography if I had them 15 years ago.

 You can photograph time-lapses, hyper lapses, street photos, cityscapes, landscapes, and anything else.
 A lot of sub-genre comes under the term travel photography.

 Without further ado, here are the top travel photography tips we have curated.

 1. Be There Before Anyone Else